 Honours & Awards

-Gold for beat reporting from SABEW business-journalism awards, 2022
+SABEW Gold for beat reporting, 2022

 Chris Hannay abides by The Globe and Mail Editorial Code of Conduct